113ll3/Ibmclouddocscli/idt/local_debug.md

       2. Create a [Java remote application ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Ftasks%2Ftask-remotejava_launch_config.htm) debug configuration.
       		1. Enter the IP address or `localhost:<port>`
       		2. Enter `7777` for port number.
-      		3. Specify the name of the java project that you imported.
+      		3. Specify the name of the Java project that you imported.
       6. Set a breakpoint in the IDE.
       7. Run the debug configuration.
-      8. Access the endpoint with a browser to recreate the issue.
+      8. Access the endpoint with a browser to re-create the issue.

 	   The default port is 9080 for the Java basic Microservices endpoint.
 	   {: note}